|

 most likely derived from the name of the Etruscan god Maris,

-meaning "sea."
-He later became associated with Ares,
+meaning "of the sea."
+Only later did he become associated with Ares,

 the Greek god of "war."